The White Dragon of the English

 The maidens of Valhalla look forth,

-The race of Hengist will send them guests.
+The race of Hengist will send them visitors.

 Shake your black tresses, maidens of Valhalla!

-Many a haughty step bends to your halls,
+Several a swaggering step flexes to your halls,

 Many a helmed head.

-Dark sits the evening upon the thane’s castle,
+Dark sits the night after the thane’s castle,

-The destroyer of forests shall shake his red crest against them;
+The destroyer of forests shall tremble his red crest against them;

 Red, wide, and dusky,